Developer Getting Started Guide¶

 pip install -e ./<module-name>

-This will install a Python package with the name inmanta-module-<module-name> in the active environment.
+This will install a Python package with the name inmanta-module-<module-name>

-If you want to use the v2 module in a project, make sure to set up a v2 module source as outlined in the section above, then add the module as a dependency of the project as described in Working on an Existing Module.
+If you want to use the v2 module in a project, make sure to set up a v2 module source as outlined in the section above, then add the module as a dependency of the project as described in the next section Working on an Existing Module.
 The location of the module directory is not important for a v2 module.

 For more information on how to work on modules, see Understanding Modules and the module template documentation.

-Working on an Existing Module#
+Working on an Existing Module¶

 Modules that you want to work on, have to be added to your Inmanta project using the following command.
 This command also installs the module into the project.